Tuesday, May 4, 2010

 :

-Corliss Powers Walker and wife Harriet Anderson Walker owned a small chain of theatres in the U.S. Midwest.
-They worked as a team; he was responsible for the business dealings while she handled the bookings and promotions.
+Corliss Powers Walker and his wife Harriet Anderson Walker owned a small chain of theatres in the U.S. Midwest.
+They worked as a team with him responsible for the business dealings while she handled the bookings and promotions.

-In 1897 they moved to Winnipeg and leased the Bijou Theatre, renaming it the Winnipeg Theatre.
+They moved to Winnipeg in 1897 and leased the Bijou Theatre, renaming it the Winnipeg Theatre.
 Their goal was to one day have a custom-built theatre here that would be the centrepiece of their chain.

 Elevations: Ellice Av. above, Smith St.

-In 1905 they hired Montreal architect Howard Colton Stone to draw up plans for a theatre, inspired by Chicago's Auditorium Theatre, and hotel that would be added at a later date.
-It is because the Walker was the first piece of a complex that was never built that explains its odd exterior of plain brick, with the exception of a small stone facade around the entrance.
-(In the Smith Street elevation above I have placed the existing facade beneath where it fit into the master plan.)
+Finally, in 1905, they hired Montreal architect Howard Colton Stone to draw up plans for a theatre, inspired by Chicago's Auditorium Theatre, along with a hotel complex that would be added at a later date.
+This explains why the building's facade is largely of plain brick with the exception of a small stone facade around the entrance.
+(In the Smith Street elevation above I have placed the existing facade beneath where it was to fit into the master plan.)

 Genser's Furniture